AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

 22. Paste with `Ctrl`+`V`.
 Don't paste-overwrite with `Ctrl`+`B`.

-    - The bytes at the beginning of the edited BCLYT are restored.
+    - The bytes at the beginning of the edited BCLYT file are restored.

     <div align="center">
       <p class="image">